waku-org/pm/draft-roadmap/integrate_rln_with_waku_api.md

 **Resources Required for 2025H2**:
 - 1 nwaku engineer for 2 months
 - 1 js-waku engineer for 2 months (til 30 Aug)
-- core research/test engineer?
-TODO
-- chat sdk engineer TODO
+- 1 core research for 1 month (assuming ownership of RLN UX deliverable)
 - Support from Vac/ACZ to get zerokit working in the browser.
 - {infrastructure}